Howell Emanuel Donaldson III: Investigation

 Surveillance video from the murders of Mitchell and Felton showed the suspect wearing a hoodie that was apparently light-colored, though detectives said the colors are misleading as dark colors often appear as light colors in infrared video.
 Furthermore, after Felton's murder, witnesses told police that the suspect was wearing all-dark clothing.
 At least one witness described the suspect as a black male with a light complexion and a thin build, estimated to be about 6 feet to 6 feet 2 inches tall.

 The Tampa Police Department arrested a suspect, Howell Emanuel Donaldson III, on November 28, 2017, at a McDonald's fast food restaurant in Ybor City.
 Donaldson, who worked at the restaurant, told Delonda Walker, his manager, that he was going to an Amscot location and would leave town after securing a cash advance.
 He collected his paycheck, turned in his uniform, and then handed her a pistol wrapped in a paper salad bag.
 Donaldson instructed Walker to tell anybody who asks that she hasn't seen him, not to open the bag, and to bury the bag somewhere deep enough where it wouldn't be accidentally found.
 He claimed that the bag was involved in his mother's final wish, in a failed attempt to prevent his manager from looking in the bag.
 Walker notified a Tampa Police Officer who was eating in the restaurant.
 The officer notified others who were involved in the investigation and arrested Donaldson prior to him walking back into the restaurant.

 Donaldson consented to a search of his vehicle, where Tampa police found clothes stained with what appeared to be blood and fitting the description derived from security footage and eyewitness accounts.
 They also discovered that his cell phone location data aligned with the date, time, and location of that provided in the security footage.
 Tampa police claim that ballistics tests show that Donaldson's 40-caliber Glock was used to commit all four killings, and that shell casings matching the weapon were found at the scenes of the crimes.

 His trial was scheduled to begin on August 10, 2020, but a judge granted a defense motion for Donaldson to be tried for each murder separately, citing the different circumstances surrounding each victim.
+In April 2022, the Florida Second District Court of Appeal ruled that evidence of all four murders was admissible in each trial pursuant to the Williams Rule.
 If found guilty, Donaldson could have faced the death penalty.
 On May 1, 2023, Donaldson pleaded guilty in the murders and was sentenced to four consecutive life sentences without parole.
 Delonda Walker was given the $110,000 reward for providing information leading to the arrest of the alleged serial killer.